 If you come across a hummingbird in this state, it's best to just leave it alone — anything you do to intervene would harm the bird more than it might help.
 Once the temperature increases sufficiently, a hummingbird that has gone into torpor will slowly come out of it on its own.

-Helping Hummingbirds in Distress
+Helping Winter Hummingbirds in Distress

-If you come across a hummingbird that seems to be frozen to a feeder or otherwise in distress, you should not try to intervene on your own.
+If you come across a hummingbird that seems to be frozen to a feeder or otherwise in distress, don't try to intervene on your own.
 Instead, reach out to a wildlife rehabilitation agency in your area.
 If you need to find one, use this state-by-state directory of wildlife agencies to find out who you should call.
 If the agency you reach out to can't help you directly, they should be able to put you in touch with a local organization that can assist.